dmbarbour/wikilon/docs/AcidStateReplacement.md

 For snapshots to be efficient, *structure sharing is essential*.
 This is somewhat concerning because structure sharing also requires garbage collection, either via reference counts or something else.
 Attempting to solve this in general seems like too big a challenge, but it might be acceptable if specialized for the database.

 For a transactional model to be efficient, I need a 'head' database, i.e. that tells me where to look for the most recent values.
 I might also need to use skiplist-like features to seek historical values efficiently.
 This seems awkward to me, in general.
+Lots of ad-hoc transactions will be loaded into memory, based on the head of each value or seeks into the past.
+Temporary branches would be feasible, but long-term branches very difficult.

 Snapshots simplify the lookup and GC logics a great deal; branching, too.
 Transactions might have better performance for operating near the head.

 It seems to me that either approach should work well enough.
 I should pick one and run with it.
-For now, the snapshot approach seems simpler, so I'll try that.
+For now, the snapshot approach - with a naive model for GC and structure sharing - seems simpler.
+I'll maybe try that.

 # Utilities